 Be aware of new technologies

-Corporations who want to implement sustainable practices and forgo traditional manufacturing are looking to 3D printing because of it is said to reduce emissions and minimise waste.
+Corporations that want to implement sustainable practices and forgo traditional manufacturing are looking to 3D printing because it is said to reduce emissions and minimise waste.

-Whatever your current print methodology is, sustainability in an office that has a heavy print committment is a reality - and they can both coexist.
+Whatever your current print methodology is, sustainable printing in an office that has a heavy print commitment is a reality - and they can both coexist.
 The secret is finding the right balance and implementing sustainable office practices where you can.

 Sustainability will be an important measure of success for workplaces of the future.
 Download our Green Office Guide to learn how to improve your environmental impact, while also reducing business costs and boosting efficiency.